openjs-foundation/cross-project-council/proposals/hackygolucky-EXPECTATIONS/EXPECTATIONS.md

 - Communicated scope for the foundation and board
 - Annual reviews of staff, NPS, board, programs, support services to projects for accountability and incremental improvement
 - The foundation staff, executive director, and board should follow a leadership style that prioritizes and promotes the well-being of the project and those who prioritize and promote a healthy project and ecosystem.
-- Project representation on the Board
+- Project representation on the Board where the broader and longer-term issues important to the success of the overall JavaScript ecosystem can discussed, championed and supported
     - Community Representation should sit on the Board directly.
 Projects could share this representation.
     - Community representation on the Board: 3 seats guaranteed for community representation
 - Board must establish Cross Project Council focused on the specific needs of the member projects
     - Allow projects to self-organize amongst themselves.
 Processes are defined and driven by project e.g. CPC is not structured by the Board
 - Non-corporate member representation in budget/finance subcommittee
+- Creation of the budget and oversight/approval of the spending of that budget against the allocation can be delegated to collaborators in the project.
 - Projects values should drive foundation focus and priority
 - No "pay to play" in technical participation
 - Earmarking allowed with flexibility in budgeting for concerns and needs of individual projects